 Largely affecting children, iron toxicity is caused by elevated levels of iron in the blood.
 A genetic condition like hemochromatosis causes an iron overload.
 Symptoms start with nausea and dizziness and progress to multiple organ failure and brain damage.
 If not treated immediately, this can even lead to death.

 Common side effects of iron tablets are abdominal pain, cramps, constipation, diarrhea, nausea, vomiting, and black stools.
 In more severe cases, overdosing on iron can cause fluid build-up in the lungs, liver damage, and vomiting of blood.
 In people with hemochromatosis, iron could build to toxic levels.

 Iron is vital in the production of red blood cells, important in transporting oxygen to different parts of the body.
-They're also important in converting blood sugar to energy and regulating certain antioxidants.
-Iron plays a key role in immunity, metabolism and cognitive function.
-Include meat, seafood, spinach and beans to your diet to maintain optimum iron levels.
+It also converts the glucose in your blood to energy, thus maintaining metabolism.
+Iron also plays a key role in immunity, nerve, and brain function.
+Include meat, seafood, spinach, and beans in your diet to maintain optimum iron levels.
 However, make sure you don't intake more than the required amount of 18 mg/day.

 We can notify you whenever we have something interesting to share!

 Allow notifications and you will never miss a thing